Epigenetics and Nutrigenomics

 Supporting methylations is very important and life style and food are the best way to do it in this case.

-Most important the diet and how we nourish our body, and, under my modest opinion, the Blood Type Diet as an arrangement of the Mediterranean Diet looks the most appropriate because mainly based on healthy grains and fruit and vegetables, and high-quality fats and proteins, but with the respect of the immunologic system of each blood group, and consideration of methylation to a proper level and natural detoxification.
+Most important the diet and how we nourish our body, and the Blood Type Diet as an arrangement of the Mediterranean Diet looks the most appropriate in many cases because mainly based on healthy grains and fruit and vegetables, and high-quality fats and proteins, but with the respect of the immunologic system of each blood group, and consideration of methylation to a proper level and natural detoxification.

 There is a relation between autoimmunity and cancer, and a variety of markers and receptors with similarity with blood type antigens, and which in some cases can be a sort of protection against cancer, so as the difference between secretor and non-secretor.